-Social media strategies are emerging and evolving in Australia.
+Social media strategies continue to evolve in Australia.
 Different companies are moving at different paces.
 Read IRM's views on investor social media here.

-In any case, the rise and rise of the use of Twitter in the US for earnings calls and other company news publication, tied in with the introduction of $cashtags, has changed all that.
-Every day, Twitter now carries news of Australian companies under their $cashtags, and every day more and more investors are turning to Twitter.
-Many companies are looking to LinkedIn for a more personal style of contact with the news, perhaps directly from the company executives to their own networks.
-Corporate facebook accounts also carry some investor news and this medium is growing.
-Companies can look at their Wikipedia entry, and many carry a YouTube channel.
+Investors are turning to Twitter as it carries news of Australian companies under their $cashtags.
+Many businesses are looking to LinkedIn for a more personal style of contact with the news, perhaps directly from the company executives to their own networks.
+Corporate Facebook pages also carry some investor news and many carry a YouTube channel.
 There’s other social media channels emerging for investors.

-The common thread through social media is that the “read more” button after the teaser is easily set up as a link to the corporate website or corporate blog.
+The common thread through social media is that the “read more” button after the teaser is easily set up as a link to the company website or corporate blog.

 Every listed company already has a website, and most feel it’s not easy to replace it.
 Even though there might be opportunities to improve, the thought of the replacement cost and effort can be daunting.

 If you are happy with much of the content, images and style, and are perhaps frustrated with the effort and delay in updating it, or just want more investor features, then IRM site migration might be for you.
-Read about IRM site migrations here.
+Read more about it here.

 Technology keeps moving too.
-The technology behind the website needs to keep up with those changes, or else once again the website will fall away.
+The technology behind your website needs to keep up with those changes, or else once again your site will fall away.

-IRM addresses these issues, and many more, through its specific investor focused content management system, HQi.
-Read more about HQi here.
-Read how IRM can help with managing your domain names and hosting needs here.
+IRM addresses these issues, and many more, through its investor-focused website expertise.
+Read how we can help with managing your domain names and hosting needs here.